Artificial Intelligence Governance Training for New Zealand Leaders

 Public sector leaders

-Privacy Act 2020 for AI Practitioners
+Privacy Act 2020 Compliance for AI

 Covers:

-- All 13 Information Privacy Principles mapped to AI use cases
+- All 13 Information Privacy Principles mapped to AI use cases in NZ businesses

 Duration